mbruch/recommenders-v2/README.md

 This projects needs some artifacts of the Code Recommenders Project.
 So you have to follow the following steps:

 1. Checkout the Code Recommenders master branch (git fetch git://git.eclipse.org/gitroot/recommenders/org.eclipse.recommenders master && git checkout FETCH_HEAD)
-2. Build the Code Recommender projects with "mvn clean install"
+2. Build the Code Recommender projects with "mvn clean install -P e43"
-3. Now you can build this projects with "mvn clean install -P v2e43"
+3. Now you can build this projects with "mvn clean install"